Tyrrrz/Ressy/Readme.md

 portableExecutable.SetIcon("new_icon.ico");
 ```

-> ⚠️ Calling this method does not remove existing icon resources, except for those that are overwritten directly.
+> ⚠️ Calling this method does not remove existing icon and icon group resources, except for those that are overwritten directly.
 If you want to clean out redundant icon resources (e.g. if the previous icon group contained more icons), call the `RemoveIcon()` method first.

 Additionally, you can also set the icon by passing a stream that contains ICO-formatted data: